GroupLima/SAR-Repo/brief.md

 This project aims to improve the previous version of Search Aberdeen Registers (SAR) (https://sar.abdn.ac.uk/#homepage), which was created in 2017.
 We will recreate the search tool using PHP, aligning with current practice and aiding future support and maintenance.
 The front end of the webpage will be developed using JavaScript and CSS.
 GitHub will be the source code repository and version control, and PHPUnit will be the testing framework.
 The target audience is academic researchers and students with a specialist interest in the content.
 A secondary audience includes those who are curious about the records and transcripts.

-- rough summary of general goals and objectives goes here (scope)
-	- i.e improve upon 2017 version
-	- use php instead of ruby
-- who the tool is for (jackson)
-- who lima is (project manager, product master, scrum master, other roles?)

 ___
 ### TARGET AUDIENCE AND INTENDED USAGE (rebekah)